myreadings1/ECE211_Prog_III_25_26/C_Code_Questions.md

 - Queue
 - Linked List
 Questions
 - Q1.
-Write a C code program that search a linked list for an element.
+Write a C code program that searches a linked list for an element.
 It should prints the node number if found; and prints (-1) otherwise.
 - Q2.
-Write a C code program that prints the following figure on the output:
+Write a C code program that defines a linked list (list1).
+Your code should create List2 which represents the reverse of List1.
 - Q3.
-Write a C code program that counts number of ones in the upper part of a char: ______
+Write a C code program that defines two arrays A and B. Your code finds the reverse of A and store it in B. You should utilize a stack.
 - Q4.
-Given an array of integers X, write a C code program to reverse this array X.
+Write a C code program that utilizes a linked list A as a stack.
 - Q5.
+Write a C code program that utilizes a linked list A as a queue.
+- Q6.
+Write a C code program that store elements of an array A into a linked list.
+- Q7.
+Write a C code program that store elements of a linked list A into an array.
-Write a C code program that detects occurrence of 3 ones in a row in integer. __________
+- Q8.
+Write a C code program that store elements of a linked list A into a stack that is implemented with an array.
+- Q9.
+Write a C code program that deletes a given element from a linked list.
 ```
 #############################################